Complexity and Continuing Creation

 Today, we know a very great deal about how all this works; we know about morphogenesis, photosynthesis, genes, DNA, capillary action, and a host of other scientific sub-processes “explaining” the oak tree.
 We know the oak’s ecology, the underlying biology, the more-underlying chemistry, and the still-more-underlying physics of the mighty oak.
 And the detail of our knowledge greatly increases with each passing year.

-Our step-by-step knowledge of the oak tree’s heredity and growth has terrifically reduced the mystery of the oak tree’s chapter in the Story of G>O>D>.
+Our step-by-step knowledge of the oak tree’s heredity and growth has terrifically reduced the mystery of the oak tree’s chapter in the Story of Continuing Creation.
 But that knowledge has not decreased, it has rather increased the wonder and the spectacle of this repeating creation.
-The mighty oak tree is a fitting symbol for all of Life, and for the entire Creative Flow of G>O>D>.
+The mighty oak tree is a fitting symbol for all of Life, and for the entire Creative Flow of The Growing, Organizing, Direction of the Cosmos.